Understanding energy rates and charges

 An electricity tariff is the way you get charged for the electricity used at your premises.
 The type of tariff your home is on will be set by your distributor and your meter type.
 The types of electricity tariffs are:

-1. Single rate.
+- Single rate.

 You’ll be charged a flat usage rate for the amount of energy used at your home, no matter what time of day.
-You’ll see this listed on your electricity bill as General Usage and it’s charged in cents per kilowatt hour (or c/kWh).
+You’ll see this listed on your electricity bill as General Usage and it’s charged in cents per kilowatt hour (or c/kWh). - Time of use.

 Time of use tariffs mean you are charged a different rate for the energy you use at different times of the day.
-The types of rates are Peak, Shoulder and Off Peak.
+The types of rates are Peak, Shoulder and Off Peak. - Peak: This is when electricity cost is the highest and generally applies in the evenings.
+You’ll see this listed on your electricity bill as Peak Usage.

-• Shoulder: This is when electricity usage costs a bit less than peak, but more than off peak.
+- Shoulder: This is when electricity usage costs a bit less than peak, but more than off peak.
 Shoulder rates generally apply overnight and in the early mornings.
 You’ll see this listed on your electricity bill as Shoulder Usage.

-• Off Peak: This is when electricity usage charges are lowest and generally applies during the day.
+- Off Peak: This is when electricity usage charges are lowest and generally applies during the day.
 You’ll see this listed on your electricity bill as Off Peak Usage.

-Hint: A great way to keep electricity costs down is to run appliances such as dishwashers and washing machines during off peak times.
+Hint: A great way to keep electricity costs down is to run appliances such as dishwashers and washing machines during off peak times. - Controlled load.

 Controlled load refers to electricity which is used for a stand alone item, such as electric hot water systems or underfloor heating.
 These appliances often have their own meter.
-We’ll charge a lower rate for that appliance and the energy it uses.
+We’ll charge a lower rate for that appliance and the energy it uses. - Controlled Load Usage.
+This is charged in cents per kilowatt hour (or c/kWh) and reflects the energy usage of the stand alone item.

-• Controlled Load Supply.
+- Controlled Load Supply.
 This is charged in cents per day (or c/Day) and is a daily charge which covers the cost of delivering electricity to your controlled load item.

-If you have multiple controlled loads, you’ll incur usage and supply charges for each controlled load.
+If you have multiple controlled loads, you’ll incur usage and supply charges for each controlled load. - Demand.

 Demand tariffs are designed to encourage reduced energy usage during peak energy consumption times, which is generally in the evenings as people return home from work and switch on multiple appliances.